-We define high availability as the ability for the system to continue functioning after failure of one or more of the servers.
+We define high availability (HA) as the ability for the system to continue functioning after failure of one or more of the servers.

 A part of high availability is failover which we define as the ability for client connections to migrate from one server to another in event of server failure so client applications can continue to operate.